 ABOUT THE INSTRUCTOR

-Dr. Mitterer has worked in EMS for over 30 years as an EMT and Paramedic, Operations Chief, and educator.
+Dr. Mitterer's experience in firefighting, EMS and education spans more than 25 years.
+As Lieutenant of a FD, an EMT and Paramedic, Operations Chief, and educator he has gained invaluable lessons that are incorporated in all his classes.
 He has earned a Master’s Degree in Management from Penn State University’s Smeal Business College, a nursing degree from Excelsior University, a Bachelor of Science in nursing from Penn State University and has earned the designation as a Certified Safety Professional (CSP), and Associate in Risk Management (ARM).
 He earned his Ph.D. in Leadership and Organizational change from Walden University.

-As a member of the faculty for Western Governor's University he guides adult students through their course of study in Finance, Research and Statistics, Technology Application, and Risk Management.
-Dr. Mitterer previously taught for the Pa College of Health Sciences and was a Faculty Advisor for EMS at Franklin & Marshall College.
+He has many years of higher educational experience guiding adult students through course of study in topics such as, Finance, Accreditation and Auditing, Technology Application, and Strategy Development.
+Dr. Mitterer also taught courses at Pa College of Health Sciences and was a Faculty Advisor for EMS at Franklin & Marshall College.
 He taught as an Adjunct Professor for Lebanon Valley College’ master’s program, Immaculata College where he taught; Management, Strategic Planning, Human Resources and Research, and Harrisburg Area Community College where he instructed in the Paramedic program.
 As a nationally recognized speaker and writer, Dr. Mitterer challenges audiences to think creatively about EMS topics.

 Professional affiliations include; American Society of Safety Engineers, American College of Healthcare Executives, National Association of EMS Educators, National Association of EMTs and the Institute for Behavioral and Applied Management.